mattwoodley/Sports_News_Editor_App/sports_news_full_stack_app/documentation/user_stories.md

 **App should provide sort by date functionality**

+*As a user I want to be able to check what the most popular stories are on the site* **App should provide sort by read count functionality**

 *As a user I need to be able to see stories involving a specific sport*

 **App should provide a filter for specific sports**